-Template is simple and yet very powerful tool in C++.
-The simple idea is to pass data type as a parameter so that we don’t need to write same code for different data types.
-For example a software company may need sort() for different data types.
-Rather than writing and maintaining the multiple codes, we can write one sort() and pass data type as a parameter.
+A template is a simple yet very powerful tool in C++.
+The simple idea is to pass data type as a parameter so that we don’t need to write the same code for different data types.
+For example, a software company may need to sort() for different data types.
+Rather than writing and maintaining multiple codes, we can write one sort() and pass data type as a parameter.

 Templates are expanded at compiler time.
 This is like macros.
-The difference is, compiler does type checking before template expansion.
-The idea is simple, source code contains only function/class, but compiled code may contain multiple copies of same function/class.
+The difference is, that the compiler does type checking before template expansion.
+The idea is simple, source code contains only function/class, but compiled code may contain multiple copies of the same function/class.

 7 7 g